jamdewalt/fantasymap_group-main/webmapping_final_group-main/README.md

 Requirements Document:

     Representation
-    1.Basemap: Multiscale tilesets for use as the basemap including: Boundaries, Topographical, Oceans, and Roads
+    1.Basemap: Five multiscale tilesets for use as the basemap including: Political, Physical, Topographical, Roads, and Climate.
+Priority in that order
-    2.Legend:
+    2.Legend: Visual description of capital cities, cities, towns, routes, and other Places of Interest 3.Supp.
+Information: Documentation on map sources and techniques, along with notes from the authors 4.Scale Bar: Provides a visual indication of distance and feature size on the map, may be a fictious unit of measurement 5.Routes: Depicted by various types of lines based on significance 6.Population Centers: Depicted by a visual/symbolic hierarchy pertaining to overall population size in the pop center 7.Places of Interest: Notable landmarks from the book 8.Overview: Documentation on background description and provides some guidance to using the map

     Interaction
-    1.
+    1.Basemap Toggle: Switch between Basemaps

     A description of the proposed interaction behavior and UI design.